-Hinoki-cypress has dark green needles on graceful spreading branches that droop at the ends and attractive red peeling bark.
-A number of dwarf and compact cultivars add accent in the garden.
+Hinoki-cypress is a graceful spreading tree with branches that droop at the tips.
+The small cones and attractive red peeling bark add winter interest.
+There are a number of dwarf and compact cultivars available and add nice accent in the garden.

 This plant has some cultivated varieties.
 Go to list of cultivars.